ruidongsmile/persistent_laplacian_med_image/README.md

 We take a $3\times 3$ pixel image as an example to explain the basic idea of cubical complex filtration.
-There are two ways to construct cubical complexes, one is to regard each pixel as a vertex, which is also referred to as a ''$0$-dim cube''.
+There are two ways to construct cubical complexes, one is to regard each pixel as a vertex, which is also referred to as a "$0$-dim cube".
 We call an edge between two adjacent vertexes a ''$1$-dim cube'', the value of an edge is set to be the minimal value of the two adjacent vertexes, and we call an square between four adjacent vertexes a '''$2$-dim cube'',